Princess Tree (Paulownia tomentosa)

 The princess tree, also known as royal paulownia, is a large, rounded tree.
-It is best known for its lavender colored, funnel-shaped flowers which appear in early spring before the leaves.
+It is best known for its lavender colored, funnel-shaped flowers that appear in early spring before the leaves.
 These flowers give off a vanilla-like fragrance.
 The tree produces oval-shaped, woody fruits.
-Each fruit can hold up to 2000 small winged seeds.
-When ripe, these fruits split open and look like an open bird’s mouth.
-The tree’s leaves are large, green, and heart-shaped.
+Each fruit can hold up to 2,000 small, winged seeds.
+When ripe, these fruits split open and look like an open bird's mouth.
+The tree's leaves are large, green, and heart-shaped.
 In Japan, princess tree wood is commercially valuable.

 Family: Paulowniaceae (Paulownia)

-Characteristics: The 5-10 inch long leaves are ovate and dark green.
+Characteristics: The 5-inch to 10-inch-long leaves are ovate and dark green.
 Leaves do not change color in the fall.
-In April-May, before the leaves emerge, lavender colored, fragrant, and funnel-shaped flowers begin to bloom in 14 inch long clusters.
+In April-May, before the leaves emerge, lavender colored, fragrant, and funnel-shaped flowers begin to bloom in 14-inch-long clusters.
 The insides of these flowers have dark purple spots and creamy yellow stripes.
-These flowers are followed by 1-2 inch long, woody, and oval shaped fruits, each of which hold 2000 small winged seeds.
-When ripe, the fruit cracks open and looks like an open bird’s mouth.
+These flowers are followed by 1-inch to 2-inch-long, woody, oval-shaped fruits, each of which hold 2,000 small winged seeds.
+When ripe, the fruit cracks open and looks like an open bird's mouth.
 This tree has a rounded shape and large and stiff branches.
 It grows 30-40 feet high and wide.

 Foliage: Deciduous (leaves lost seasonally)